puppyraeluna/blu-rae/README.md

 - Sweet Berry Bush
 - Kelp *Utilized VanillaTweaks Kelp Age 25 for a visual representation of its maxed age and recolored the flowers.*

+## Progression Indication

-**Progression Indication** *These textures adjust with each level of its progress from starting to maxed out.*
+*These textures adjust with each level of its progress from starting to maxed out.*

 - Bee Nest
 - Beehive
 - Destroy Stage *Similar mining progress outline to VanillaTweaks but with an ornate design*

+## Settings Indicator

-**Settings Indicator** *These textures have additional visual indicators highlighting the block's settings that is set by the player.*
+*These textures have additional visual indicators highlighting the block's settings that is set by the player.*

 - Comparator *C for Compare and S for Subtract.*
 - Repeater *The numbers 1, 2, 3, 4 are listed on the repeater for its tick delay.*
-- Note Block *Pitch listed on the block and the border changes based on the "instrument" it's producing.*
+- Note Block *Pitch listed on the block and the border changes based on the "instrument" it's producing.
+See screenshots for reference images below.*
 - Piston and Sticky Piston *Color differences between the piston and sticky piston on the side for additional differentiation.*

+## Status Indicator

-**Status Indicator** *These textures provide information relating to the status of that block that is the result of player interaction.*
+*These textures provide information relating to the status of that block that is the result of player interaction.*

 - Daylight Detector *Power level visible on the side and a visual "progress bar" on the top.*
 - Heavy and Light Weighted Pressure Plates *Power levels listed on top of the plate when utilized.*